cwchentw/lightweight-cms/content/reference/setting.md

 ## Project Settings, Theme Settings and Plugin Settings

-There are three categories of settings in mdcms.
-Project settings are used by mdcms itself, theme settings used by mdcms themes and plugin settings used by mdcms plugins.
+There are three categories of settings in Lightweight CMS.
+Project settings are used by Lightweight CMS itself, theme settings used by Lightweight CMS themes and plugin settings used by Lightweight CMS plugins.

-You should not remove project settings because either internal library or utility scripts of mdcms rely on those constants to work properly.
+You should not remove project settings because either internal library or utility scripts of Lightweight CMS rely on those constants to work properly.
 In contrary, theme settings and plugin settings are optional.
-Current theme settings are used by *default* theme of mdcms.
-You may use a different set of theme settings in another mdcms theme.
+Current theme settings are used by *default* theme of Lightweight CMS.
+You may use a different set of theme settings in another Lightweight CMS theme.

 ## Site Information